Identifying the Periodicity of Information in Natural Language

 \section{Introduction}

 Understanding how information transmits in language is a long-standing research topic in linguistics \cite{shannon1948mathematical, shannon1949communication, shannon1951redundancy, bell2003effects}.
-One of the most influential assumptions is uniform information density (UID) \cite{aylett2004smooth, jaeger2010redundancy, jaeger2006speakers, meister-etal-2021-revisiting}, which states that information in language, measured by surprisal, distribute uniformly, as driven by the need for efficient communication, as evidenced in its effect on, e.g., word duration in conversation and word abbreviation \cite{demberg-etal-2012-syntactic,MAHOWALD2013313}.
+One of the most influential assumptions is uniform information density \citep[UID;][]{aylett2004smooth, jaeger2010redundancy, jaeger2006speakers, meister-etal-2021-revisiting}, which states that information in language, measured by surprisal, distributes uniformly out of a need for efficient communication, as evidenced in its effect on, e.g., word duration in conversation and word abbreviation \cite{demberg-etal-2012-syntactic, MAHOWALD2013313}.
 Recent work further supplements this assumption with different empirical findings, such as the fluctuation of information with discourse boundaries \citep{xu2016entropy, xu2018information}; the thematic structures in dialogue that influence the change of information from speakers \citep{maes2022shared}.

 These empirical findings give rise to an emerging research topic: the \emph{periodicity} of information in natural language.
 Periodicity is a bold hypothesis that goes a step further than the simple ``fluctuation'' of information, which is supported by recent evidence: the spectral features of text surprisal are distinguishable from white noise \citep{xu2017spectral, yang2023face}; spectra of surprisal are useful in machine-generation detection \citep{xu-etal-2024-detecting, face2-emnlp-2025}; surprisal variation can be modeled by harmonic regression, which confirms periodic patterns across various linguistic structures \citep{tsipidi-etal-2025-harmonic}.